asaromi/fullstack-test-myrobin/README.md

 ### API Testing
 There is a simple way to testing Express API.
 Execute with `npm test` after **Setup Server**
 ### Project Limitation
-- status offline or chatroom members only will be removed user have been logout.
+- status offline or chatroom members only will be removed when user exiting chatrooms.
+(Cannot do automatic logout)
 - testing only for ExpressJS API not with VueJS (my first project using testing expressJS)